gpdowney/lightweightLSAT/pages/resources/confuse.md

 In either case, pick it and move on.

 If two Answers seem correct, pick the better one.
-You should review this Q later (even if you get the Point) because **eliminating 3 is not good enough**.
+You should review this question later (even if you get the Point) because **eliminating 3 is not good enough**.

 It's better to make 5 eliminations than 3.
-Making 5 eliminations lets you know that you need to [Move On or Revise](flag.html).
+Making 5 eliminations lets you know that you need to [Move On or Revise][flag].

+[understand]: ../reason/understand.html
+[pace]: ../read/pace.html
+[predict]: ../reason/predict.html
+[flag]: flag.html